 During application, remove bird cages and cover or remove fish and reptile tanks from rooms being treated.
 Remove cooking utensils and kitchenware and cover electric appliances like coffee machines and toasters when spraying in the kitchen.
 Be sure to wash away excess spray with soap and water.

-If you are looking for an indoor bug killer spray to help protect your plants, you will need a product labeled to treat plants.
+If you are looking for an indoor bug spray for plants, you will need a product labeled to treat plants.
 Be careful as indoor plants are not as hearty as outdoor plants, and those botanical oils can burn your indoor foliage if not used properly.
 We would recommend testing on a small section of a leaf to make sure the spray does not harm your plants.

 When you are trying to control small flies or gnats that are breeding in the organic matter of your plants you can use an indoor fly spray to control the adults that are driving you crazy.
 Usually, the best control method is to allow the potting soil and trays to dry out completely.
 Ensure you have adequate drainage to prevent fungus gnats from re-spawning.
 You can also spray the soil with a botanical indoor bug spray so it can volatilize to repel and kill off those pests.